nikems/complycall/README.md

 > transcript.
 The pipeline produces all of them; the 9 above are the
 > transcript-derived + computed audit variables, plus the 2 DB-joined fields.

-The KPI's mandatory steps (agency, company, name, DOB) and pass threshold are configurable in `pipeline/config.py` / via env vars.

 ## Install